Justin Ready

 Justin D. Ready (/ˈriːdiː/ REE-dee; born April 15, 1982) is an American politician who has served as a member of the Maryland Senate since 2015, representing District 5 in Carroll County.
 He previously represented the district in the Maryland House of Delegates from 2011 to 2015.

 Early life and education

 Ready was born in Mobile, Alabama, but moved to Westminster, Maryland, at the age of 11 after living in Mississippi.
-He graduated from Carroll Community College in 2002, and afterwards attended Salisbury University, where he earned a Bachelor of Arts degree in political science in 2004.
+He attended Littlestown Christian Academy, and at 13-years old made the honor roll.
+Ready graduated from Carroll Community College in 2002, and afterwards attended Salisbury University, where he earned a Bachelor of Arts degree in political science in 2004.

 Political career

 Ready became interested in politics at a young age.
 After graduating from Salisbury, he worked as a field director for state senator E. J. Pipkin's 2004 U.S. Senate campaign.
 He later worked as a legislative aide to state delegate J. B. Jennings from 2004 to 2006, afterwards working as the chief of staff for state senator Janet Greenip.

 In April 2008, the Maryland Republican Party named Ready as its executive director, replacing John Flynn.
 He served in this position until July 2009, when he was fired by party chairman James Pelura for "personnel reasons".
 Ready's firing eventually led to the removal of Pelura as chairman of the Maryland Republican Party.
 Ready later served as an interim executive director from July to December 2011.

 Also in 2008, Ready unsuccessfully ran for delegate to the Republican National Convention, pledged to Mike Huckabee.